Skip to content

 Match files which contain tab stops may not be parsed by Espanso.
 In this case an Espanso error message is generated.
 The Edit menu includes an option to convert all tabs in the current file into spaces.

-If you are using a high DPI monitor or laptop the fonts in EspansoEdits dialogs and menus may appear too small.
+If you are using a high DPI screen the fonts in EspansoEdit dialogs and menus may appear too small.
 The following steps may resolve the issue:

 1. Right-click EspansoEdit.exe (or the EspansoEdit shortcut) and select Properties.